sampsaoinonen/TiRa-RouteOptimizer/documentation/week2.md

 - Fringe Search is still under study and needs more focus.

 ### What will I do next?
+- Modify the solution to comply with the guidelines by avoiding graph objects and instead using a simpler       representation
 - Implement the Fringe Search algorithm
 - Research the technology to be used for the user interface